 And if we don’t integrate?
 Well, that’s right where our best-in-the-biz API comes in.
 Our robust and well-documented API helps you connect Drip to your other tools.
 Or alternative integrations are possible through sites like Zapier.
 The more you integrate, the closer you can get to your customers, so ensuring your email software can freely interact with your other tools is critical.

 Constant Contact: Constant Contact’s Marketplace offers hundreds of apps and integrations to help you collect leads and sync leads and customers across other tools in your marketing stack.
 From Salesforce and WordPress to Facebook and Shopify, Constant Contact integrates with big names.
 And if Constant Contact hasn’t built a bridge between the app and another one, third-party integration sites like Zapier and PieSync will most likely be able to make the connection you’re looking for.

-Winner: I’m calling this one a draw.
+Winner: We're calling this one a draw.
 Since both platforms have ties to Zapier, you can make any connection you could ever really want between your online marketing tools.

 Us: Many times, the only thing holding busy business-owners back from choosing better alternatives to tools and platforms is the hassle of switching.
 And isn’t that how it goes for a lot of things in life?

 Switching to a cheaper gas station means having to drive across town.
 Buying a better car means selling the one you have, setting up a lease, and choosing your next ride.
 And moving homes means you have to endure, well, the uphill arduous battle of physically moving everything you own.

 Of course, you can do all of this on your own if you’d like, but if at any time you hit a snag or have a question, feel free to chat into our support team (live chat available 7 am – 7 pm CT, Mon. - Fri.) or submit a ticket 24 hours a day, 7 days a week.

 Constant Contact: There’s a clear and understandable grid of FAQs and help resources inside of Constant Contact that can help you get started.
 You can easily import existing email lists you have in other email marketing platforms.